What is Wet Bottom Shoo-fly Pie?

 So, a few years ago, I began a quest to find a recipe online.
 I found many, but none were right, some came close but not quite close enough.
 That was until I came upon this one!
 This is EXACTLY IT!
 What's more, the pie that comes about as a result is absolutely gorgeous, extremely impressive.
 When my guests saw it, they just oohed and ahead, it making me look like some world-class baker, which I most certainly am not.
 What's more, it totally delivered in flavor, texture, and gastronomy everything its impressive gorgeousness advertised and more, cutting through three visibly distinct layers of texture, not including the crust itself, the flavor of molasses comes on at first so mildly it's barely detectable in that first bite but then builds with every bite into an extremely rich and unmistakable yet not at all overpowering molasses flavor (Note: I ordered via the Amazon link in this recipe article the Golden Barrel Unsulfered Molasses the author recommends in the text of the article, even though I actually had Grandma's on hand, which appears below the article as an alternative, just because I wanted it to turn out like how the author actually makes it).
 Absolute perfection!
 I was bowled over.
 So were my guests.
 What's more, unlike every other shoofly pie recipe I've tried, it was exactly and totally authentic to the Amish-made shoofly pie I had growing up, for while some of those other recipes were close, none of them quite hit the mark, none of them did what this recipe did, everything about it bringing back this rush of memories and nostalgia from when I was a kid, from school bake sales, classroom parties, church potlucks, etc. SO THANK YOU!
 THANK YOU!
 THANK YOU!
 This recipe is exceptional, because the pie you get from following it is BEYOND EXCEPTIONAL!

-Because that's what this recipe is-- A GIFT!!!!
+This recipe is-- A GIFT!!!!
 AMAZING!!!
 Or should I say AMishAZING?!?!?!

 THANK YOU!